Luv2bnanook44/pandas_data_cleaning/README.md

     55

-## Interporlating the mean value to fillna
+## Interpolating the mean value to fillna

 Let's work with the graduation_rate_school column.